×

 SCPS Fellows Program

-The largest scholarship offered at the School of Continuing and Professional Studies, the SCPS Fellows Program matches the contributions of a corporate tuition assistance program up to $5,250.
+The SCPS Fellows scholarship program matches the contributions of an employer's tuition assistance program up to $5,250.
 Any SCPS student, regardless of the degree or certificate they are pursuing, can apply for the Fellows Program.

 Returning Rambler Scholarship